Sponsor and status

 Length: 10 pages

-This bill was introduced on September 6, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 6, 2006, in a previous session of Congress, but it did not receive a vote.

 Feb 5, 2003